saketkc/pysradb/README.rst

    conda install -c bioconda pysradb

-This step will install all the dependencies except aspera-client_ (which is not required, but highly recommended).
+This step will install all the dependencies.
 If you have an existing environment with a lot of pre-installed packages, conda might be `slow <https://github.com/bioconda/bioconda-recipes/issues/13774>`_.
 Please consider creating a new enviroment for ``pysradb``: